chenweikai/3PSDF/single_view_recon/README.md

 * See `python -m src.train --help` for all the detailed training options.

 ### Testing
-* Example command with required parameters to indicate the data folder and pre-trained model:
+* Example command with required parameters to indicate the data folders and pre-trained model:
 ```
 python -m src.test
   --sdf_dir data/sdf-depth7-tfrecord